 Lane splitting describes when a motorcycle drives between two lanes of stopped or slowly-moving vehicles.
 Lane splitting is a common cause of motorcycle accidents because:

 If a lane splitting accident occurs in New York, fault is placed on the rider because it is illegal.

-In 2014, nearly thirty percent of all fatal motorcycle accidents involved a rider who was under the influence of alcohol.
-Alcohol inhibits every essential function that your body needs to operate a motorcycle and when those functions are impaired, catastrophic accidents can occur.
-It’s no secret that motorcycles provide little to no protection for their riders, so crashes involving alcohol and high speeds are extremely likely to kill or seriously injure the rider.
+As we all know, alcohol inhibits every essential function that a driver needs to safety and properly operate their motor vehicle.
+When those functions are impaired, catastrophic accidents can occur.
+It’s no secret that motorcycles provide little to no protection for their riders, so crashes involving intoxicated drivers and motorcycles are extremely likely to kill or seriously injure the rider.